The course focuses on gender and sexuality in the modern history of Asia.

-This course surveys key issues and themes in modern Chinese history.
-Topics include the ideology and politics of the China field, long-term patterns of change, peasant rebellions, imperialism, the nature of elite reform, the origins of the revolution, the Nationalists, militarism and state building, rural revolution and communist success, and the Maoist road to socialism.
+Surveys key issues and themes in modern Chinese history.
+Topics include: the ideology and politics of the China field; long-term patterns of change; peasant rebellions; imperialism; the nature of elite reform; the origins of the revolution; the Nationalists; militarism and state-building; rural revolution and communist success; the Maoist road to socialism.

-This course is a comparative social history of Atlantic world slavery and Red Sea-Indian Ocean-Persian Gulf world slavery.
-Slavery in other domains, such as the Mediterranean and Black Sea regions, are also discussed.
+Comparative social history of Atlantic-world slavery and Red Sea-Indian Ocean-Persian Gulf world-slavery.
+Slavery in other domains, such as the Mediterranean and Black Sea regions, will also be discussed.

-This course is a comparative examination of peasant politics and rural social movements with particular focus on the questions of class/community, alternative nationalisms, and revolution.
-This course is suitable for students in various disciplines and world areas.
+A comparative examination of peasant politics and rural social movements with particular focus on the questions of class/community, alternative nationalisms, and revolution.
+Suitable for students of various disciplines and world areas.

-This course studies recent work on sexuality and its relation to gender, race, class, and power.
-The course's emphasis is on the modern U.S. and Europe because that is where the most theoretically interesting recent work has been done.
-The course also looks at the ancient world and pre-modern Europe, and considers the cross-cultural.
+Studies recent work on sexuality and its relation to gender, race, class, and power.
+The course's emphasis is on modern U.S. and Europe because that is where the most theoretically interesting recent work has been done, but the course will also look at the ancient world and pre-modern Europe, and consider cross-cultural.

-This course is required of all teaching assistants and recommended for all graduate students interested in teaching at the college level.
-Methods of teaching are analyzed, including writing and delivering a lecture, leading a discussion, using audiovisual materials, writing exams, and developing techniques for grading.
+Required of all teaching assistants and recommended for all graduate students interested in teaching on the college level.
+Methods of teaching are analyzed, including writing and delivering a lecture, leading a discussion, using audiovisual materials, writing exams, and techniques for grading.

-This course provides graduate credit for Public History Internships in selected Philadelphia-area historical societies, museums, and cultural institutions.
-Interested students should contact Professor James Hilty at JHilty@temple.edu.
+Open to students in Temple's Public History Program and to matriculated graduate students in good standing, this course provides graduate credit for Public History Internships in selected Philadelphia-area historical societies, museums, and cultural institutions.
+Interested students should contact Professor James Hilty (JHilty@temple.edu).

-Readings of selected issues in the history of the interaction of various cultures and societies are discussed.
+Readings and discussion of selected issues in the history of the interaction of various cultures and societies.
 Special attention is paid to issues of power.